Dimensions of Well-being

 Spiritual

-Spiritual wellness involves developing and living according to a set of guiding beliefs, principles, or values that help give direction to one’s life.
-It encompasses a high level of faith, hope and commitment to your individual beliefs that provide a sense of meaning and purpose.
+Ability to develop and live your life according to a set of guiding beliefs, principles or values that help give direction to your life.
+It involves a high level of faith, hope and commitment to your individual beliefs that provide a sense of meaning and purpose.

 Financial

-Financial wellness is your ability to live within your means and manage your money in a way that gives you peace of mind.
-It also includes understanding your emotions as they relate to money and partnering with available resources to plan for yours and your family’s future.
+Ability to live within your means and manage your resources in a way that gives you peace of mind and provides you with freedom and security.
+It includes understanding your emotions as they relate to money and utilizing available resources to manage your needs and plan for your future.

 Stress Reduction Tips